ComplexOrganizationOfLivingMatter/LimeSeg_Pipeline/LimeSegTutorial.md

 - Error: You see different colours for the same cells.

 **Solution**: Clear the 3D viewer.
-'Plugins -> Limeseg -> Clear all'
+'Plugins -> LimeSeg -> Clear all'

 - Error: The 3D viewer does not finish (you are seeing pixels moving and holes in the cells)

-**Solution**: 'Plugins -> Limeseg -> Stop optimisation'
+**Solution**: 'Plugins -> LimeSeg -> Stop Optimisation'

 - Error: 'There is an empty cell.
 Please, check if that cell is correct or remove the directory: cell_NumberOfCell'

 **Solution**: First, you have to check why that cell appears to have no points.
 This is probably because you have created the ROI of the cell, but it has disappear throughout the execution of LimeSeg.
 If that's the case, put that cell correctly and export all the cells again.
-Otherwise, remove the directory and run the matlab function.
+Otherwise, remove the directory and run the Matlab function.

 ### Shortcuts